damianhakert/damianhakert.github.io/source/posts/2016-06-01-navigation-redesign.html.md

 Basically there are several things we did not like:

-* Logically hierarchy of navigation goes from left to right and from top to bottom.
-But old UI did not follow it.
+* Current navigation is not well organized.
+In some places it does not follow logic or best practices.
 * We can not use collapsed sidebar or muscle memory for fast click on links because of dynamic menu with too many items.
 * It's hard to navigate when you come to GitLab via link from other